ChrisWhealy/geo_server/README.md

 | `admin4Txt` | The name of the 4th level administrative region to which this town/city belongs |
 | `timeZone` | The name of the timezone in which this town/city is located |

-##   Server Behaviour

-This server only returns GeoName records having feature classes set to `A` (Administrative centres) or `P` (Population Centres).
-Also, this server only returns feature class `P` records (I.E. towns or cities) having a population greater than 500.

 ## Server Performance

 Within the server, there is a child server for each country listed in the [GeoNames countryInfo.txt](http://download.geonames.org/export/dump/countryInfo.txt) file.

 Within each country server, town and city information is divided up amongst a set of dedicated child processes according to the first character of the town/city's name; therefore, setting the `starts_with` query string parameter to `true` will return a result set much faster because each country server knows it need only send the query to the child process dedicated to handling towns/cities starting with the first letter of the `search_term`.

-##   Admin Interface

-The admin interface of this geo-server is accessed by adding `/server_info` to the deployed URL.
-Currently, no authentication is required to access this page.

-Even though the geo-server as a whole is started, each country server must be started manually.
-Failure to start any country servers will result in all search queries returning an empty array!
-The manual start up of country servers was added to avoid the app crashing on start up due to a memory usage spike that takes place when each country's [ZIP file](http://download.geonames.org/export/dump/) is unzipped.

-All country servers can be started - except for the United States!
-This ZIP file is currently too large to unzip within the current 2GB instance limit.
-When this limit is raised to 4GB, this issue should no longer be a problem.